La Min-sú de Terrasson

 The Maneyrol walnut-oil mill

 Many villages around Terrasson have their own mills for example at Le Cassagne, Saint Amand-de-Coly and Maneyrol.
 The walnut-oil mill of Maneyrol just off the main road to Brive, and open to the public Monday to Saturday.
+Make a visit part of cycling or hiking the Boucle de la Vézère see the Hiking and cycling in Terrasson section.

 Cherries

 Around farms you find many fruit trees for personal use.
-Just outside Terrason on the way to Brive a cherry orchard produces delicious dark cherries.
+Just outside Terrasson on the way to Brive a cherry orchard produces delicious dark cherries.
 At the start of the season the cherries are sold from a van parked at the road side, but ones the season gets going, the price drops, and you are allowed to pick your own cherries by the bucket load, and are allowed to 'eat all you can' whiles doing so!

 Cherry harvesting season is June.